Markov Decision Processes with Multiple Long-run Average Objectives: Main Results

 \section{Main Results}

-In this paper we establish basic results about Markov decision processes with \emph{expectation} and \emph{satisfaction} objectives specified by multiple \emph{limit average} (or \emph{mean payoff}) functions.
+In this paper we establish basic results about Markov decision processes with \emph{expectation} and \emph{satisfaction} objectives specified by multiple \emph{limit-average} (or \emph{mean-payoff}) functions.
 We adopt the variant where rewards are assigned to edges (i.e., actions) rather than states of a given MDP.